debdeepB/MulticoreSquareSum/README.md

 ### 3.4 Largest problem we have managed to solve

+n = 100000000, k = 20 is the largest instance that we have managed to solve.

 ## 4. Bonus question (Multiple remote nodes)

 We managed to create two nodes and were able to calculate results for n=100000000 and k=20 by using two different machines.
-We are able to solve the problem in under 2 minutes with 8 cores on one machine and 4 cores on another.
 You can find the project in the proj1-bonus folder.

 ## 5. Installation